About the WPA at AU

 Who works with WPAs at AU?

 Responsibility for the work environment is shared between AU managers and employees.
-For this reason, it’s important that we together to define the challenges and identify the resources needed to tackle them.
+For this reason, it’s important that we work together to define the challenges and identify the resources needed to tackle them.
 The WPA process involves everyone, and by coordinating our efforts, we make sure we’re all rowing in the same direction.

-• Initially, the individual staff members contribute by taking the survey.
-Subsequently, they participate in the process of prioritising actions to be taken and improving the work environment.
+• Initially, the individual staff members contribute by taking the survey; subsequently, they participate in the process of prioritising actions to be taken and improving the work environment.

-• At the same times, the results of the WPA survey are discussed at AU and faculty level.
+• At the same time, the results of the WPA survey are discussed at AU and faculty level.
 University or faculty-wide focus areas may be identified at these levels if considered appropriate.
 All levels must update their action plans to keep track of their progress on a regular basis.

 • The senior management team is responsible for the WPA process.
 The Main Liaison Committee (HSU) and the Main Occupational Health and Safety Committee (HAMU) are involved in all phases of the process.